Elisa New

-Elisa New (born 1958) is an American academic who is the Powell M. Cabot Professor of American Literature at Harvard University.
+Elisa New (born 1958) is an American academic and author who hosts the PBS series Poetry in America.
+She is the director of the Educational Media Innovation Studio (EMIS) within the Mary Lou Fulton Teachers College at Arizona State University and the Powell M. Cabot Professor of American Literature, Emerita, at Harvard University.

 Early life and education

-She was born in Philadelphia, Pennsylvania, and raised in Maryland.
+She was born Jewish in Philadelphia, Pennsylvania, and raised in Maryland.
 New's father was an engineer and computer scientist for the National Oceanic and Atmospheric Administration and her mother worked as a party planner.
-She earned a Bachelor of Arts degree from Brandeis University (1980), as well as a Master of Arts and PhD from Columbia University (1982 and 1988, respectively).
+She earned a Bachelor of Arts degree from Brandeis University in 1980, as well as a Master of Arts and PhD from Columbia University in 1982 and 1988, respectively.

 Career

+Academic Career

 New's academic specialties include American poetry, American literature, religion in literature, and Jewish literature.

-Before moving to Harvard, she taught at the University of Pennsylvania.
-She is also the creator and host of the television show Poetry in America.
+New completed her PhD at Columbia University in 1988 after earning a BA at Brandeis University in 1980.
+As a graduate student, she taught writing at Columbia, as well as courses in American literature at Queens College and the University of Miami.
+In 1989, she joined the Department of English at the University of Pennsylvania, where she taught for a decade before moving to Harvard University in 1999.

+At Harvard, New became the Powell M. Cabot Professor of American Literature.
+She held departmental leadership roles in English and advised students in Harvard’s History and Literature concentration, and she developed online poetry courses in partnership with Harvard Extension School and the Harvard University Center for the Environment.